urbien/longevity/README.md

-# A decade forward into the future to cure aging, thanks to COVID
+# We can cure aging, thanks to COVID

 ## Executive Summary
 COVID virus exhibits a specific protein on its surface, a so called "spike" protein.